Frequently asked questions

 - Additional research and teaching support for both students and faculty can be found here.

 - All ASUCLA restaurants and retail stores are closed.

-- For fall 2020, dining facilities will be open for carry-out meals with limited seating and other safety precautions in place.
+- For spring 2021, dining facilities will be open for carry-out meals with limited seating and other safety precautions in place.